How to Stay Safe in the Heat: Recognizing and Treating Heat-Related Illnesses

 Heat-related illnesses are a serious health risk that can affect anyone, especially during the summer months.
 They occur when the body is unable to cool itself down properly and its temperature rises above normal levels.
 Heat-related illnesses can range from mild dehydration to life-threatening heat stroke.
 In this blog post, we will explain the symptoms, causes, and treatments of some common heat-related illnesses, and how to prevent them.

-Heat Stroke: This is the most severe and dangerous form of heat-related illness.
+Heat stroke is the most severe and dangerous form of heat-related illness.
 It occurs when the body’s temperature rises above 40°C and its cooling system fails completely.
 Heat stroke can cause red, hot, and dry skin, confusion, seizures, coma, and death.
 Heat stroke is a medical emergency and requires immediate attention.
 To prevent heat stroke, follow the same tips as for heat exhaustion, and avoid leaving children, elderly, or pets in parked cars, even with the windows open.
 If you suspect heat stroke, call 000 (or your local emergency number) and follow these steps:

 - Check the person’s airway, breathing, and pulse.
 If unconscious, position on their side and commence CPR if required.